 This article explains the dynamics of stock certificates in Athennian and how you can manually manage them.

-You can access certificates by navigating to Certificates under the Transactions tab in an entity record.
+You can access certificates by navigating the Securities tab of an entity, selecting the Shares tab and then going to Certificates.
 This view will show you all the certificates in a particular class of shares.
 You can change the class through the class selector in the top of the view.

 You can sort certificates by clicking on any of the column titles on the certificate table.
 For example, if you click on Issue Date, the list of certificates will ordered chronologically based on the issue date.